RebeccaMacaulay/simple-lottery-entry/README.md

 - `tests/`

 If no run command is documented yet, inspect the source files and update this README once the correct usage is confirmed.

+## Suggested Workflow

+1. Clone the repository.
+2. Review the project structure.
+3. Install any required dependencies.
+4. Run the main application or script.
+5. Test the expected lottery entry behavior.